 During her interview, she also announced the filing this week of a lawsuit against the Commission on Presidential Debates on behalf of herself and other 2012 presidential and vice presidential candidates from independent third parties.
 The case argues that the Commission on Presidential Debates and the Federal Election Commission have violated federal election law.

-While Stein called the campaign of Vermont Sen. Bernie Sanders, who is now Hillary Clinton’s leading Democratic primary opponent, similar to her own, she expressed disappointment in his decision to run as a Democratic Party candidate, telling Democracy Now!:
+While Stein called the campaign of Sen. Bernie Sanders (I-Vermont), who is now Hillary Clinton’s leading Democratic primary opponent, similar to her own, she expressed disappointment in his decision to run as a Democratic Party candidate, telling Democracy Now!:

 I’m running in a party that also supports that vision, so when our campaign comes to an end, that vision will not die.
 It will not be absorbed back into a party that is essentially hostile to that vision.

-Truthout sat down with Stein at the University of North Texas when she passed through Denton, Texas, for an environmental justice conference held in February 2015.
-Stein discussed the exploratory phase of her campaign, which included a “listening tour” of frontline communities struggling for justice, the Green New Deal promise and the politics of fear she says is holding back independent third parties.
+Truthout sat down with Stein at the University of North Texas in Denton, Texas, when she passed through for an environmental justice conference held in February 2015.
+Stein discussed the exploratory phase of her campaign, which included a listening tour of frontline communities struggling for justice.
 The following interview has been edited for length and clarity.

 Our intent is to be here, in places like Denton, at the oil workers’ strike in Houston, on the border town in Laredo, talking to everyday people who are on the front lines of justice and the struggle for the climate, economic and workers’ justice, because the front lines of those struggles should be the front lines of our political discourse, but they’re not.
 This is what’s traditionally locked out.
 So, this campaign, our mission, is to provide a vehicle for the frontline communities to be the front lines of the presidential race.